gitworkflows/corrosion/README.md

 -   **JS-Rust API Bridge**: A message-passing system allowing the UI to control the system securely.
 -   **State Management**: Safely manage shared application state across threads using Rust's concurrency primitives.
 -   **Polyglot Plugin System**: Extend the core with plugins that can include Rust, JavaScript, and native mobile code (Kotlin/Swift).
--   **Distribution**: Package your application for all major platforms from a single codebase.
+-   **Distribution**: Package your application for all major platforms from a single codebase, with an automated release pipeline powered by GitHub Actions.
 -   **AI-Powered Backend**: Serverless functions act as a secure proxy to the Google Gemini API.

 ## AI-Powered Features